UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: : Towards Zero-Shot LiDAR Scene Flow for Autonomous Vehicles

 \section{\method: Towards Zero-Shot LiDAR Scene Flow for Autonomous Vehicles}

 \method \ aims to learn general motion priors that transfer to diverse and unseen LiDAR sensors by training a single scene flow model across diverse autonomous driving datasets.
-In this section, we describe the process of unifying four popular AV datasets and our training strategy.
+In this section, we describe the process of unifying five popular AV datasets and our training strategy.

-\textbf{Dataset Unification.} We unify four widely used AV datasets to facilitate multi-dataset training.
+\textbf{Dataset Unification.} We unify five widely used AV datasets to facilitate multi-dataset training.
 Importantly, we standardize LiDAR sensor frame rates and annotation frequencies to ensure that the time interval between LiDAR sweeps is consistent across datasets.
 This step is crucial because state-of-the-art scene flow methods parameterize motion as the displacement between two consecutive LiDAR frames.
 Specifically, we down-sample high-frequency datasets like nuScenes (which provides LiDAR sweeps at 20 Hz) to 10 Hz to match AV2 and Waymo.
 For datasets with sparse scene flow annotations (e.g., nuScenes annotates tracks at 2 Hz), we train solely on the annotated frames and their real adjacent scans.
 This ensures that we do not introduce any label noise or motion artifacts due to interpolation.
-Lastly, we apply LineFit~\citep{himmelsbach2010fast} for ground point removal for all datasets.
+Lastly, we apply LineFit~\cite{himmelsbach2010fast} for ground point removal for all datasets.

-\textbf{Unified Multi-Dataset Training.} We retrain existing state-of-the-art scene flow architectures (SSF \citep{khoche2025ssf}, Flow4D \citep{kim2024flow4d}, and \(\Delta\)Flow~\citep{zhang2025deltaflow}) on the unified dataset mixture of nuScenes, AV2, and Waymo.
+\textbf{Unified Multi-Dataset Training.} We retrain existing state-of-the-art scene flow architectures (SSF \cite{khoche2025ssf}, Flow4D \cite{kim2024flow4d}, and \(\Delta\)Flow~\cite{zhang2025deltaflow}) on the unified dataset mixture of nuScenes, AV2, and Waymo.
 Importantly, we do not re-weight dataset frequencies or apply dataset-specific augmentations.
-Instead, we employ a minimal yet effective augmentation set including height randomization to account for sensor placement and LiDAR ray dropping to simulate varying LiDAR point densities.
+Instead, we employ a minimal yet effective augmentation set including height randomization to account for sensor placement ($z \pm \text{0.5 - 2m}$, $p=0.8$) and LiDAR ray dropping to simulate varying LiDAR point densities (alternating odd/even rays, $p=0.35$).
+Ray dropping is not performed on nuScenes due to its inherent sparsity.
+Further, we do not discard any scans and use dataset provided ego-motion for motion compensation.
+We do not temporally align sensor measurements between datasets beyond frame rate.
 This unified training paradigm encourages models to learn domain-agnostic geometric priors rather than memorizing dataset-specific motion patterns, resulting in significant zero-shot generalization improvements.
+See Appendix \ref{sec:impl_details} for more details.